W4ff1e/onvif-media-transcoder/README.md

 ## Security

-Security is a critical consideration for ONVIF Media Transcoder, especially given its network-exposed services and authentication mechanisms.
+Security is an important consideration for ONVIF Media Transcoder, especially given its network-exposed services and authentication mechanisms.

 ### Important Security Notice